-Symbols, Emoticons and Special Characters
+Symbols, emojis and special characters

-You can add various symbols and special characters to Confluence pages.
-You can also use them in other places that display content, such as blog posts, comments, and the dashboard welcome message.
+You can add various symbols, emojis and special characters to Confluence pages.
+You can also use them in other places that display content, such as pages, blog posts, inline and page comments, and the dashboard welcome message.

-(i) Using Confluence Cloud?
-Check out our info on how to Use symbols emojis and special charactersin the new editor.
+(i) Using Confluence Cloud?Check out our info on how to Use symbols, emojis and special charactersin the new editor.